wzc32/CTSMatch/README.md

-# Semi-Supervised Deep Learning Framework for Interpretable Architectural Style Classification of Chinese Traditional Settlements
+# An Interpretable Semi-Supervised Deep Learning Framework for Classifying Architectural Styles of Chinese Traditional Settlements
 CTSMatch：A SSL framework towards CTS classification.

 The code and the dataset will be accessed soon.